 The biggest, most advertised and most popular clubs on Ibiza are:

-Last summer (2019) we went to DJ Calvin Harris (UK) at Ushuaïa Ibiza.
+In the summer of 2019 we went to DJ Calvin Harris (UK) at Ushuaïa Ibiza.
 His DJ set was really good, so many great songs he has!
 It was very hot and crowded, barely any security, some fainting girls, difficult to get a drink (and expensive).
 A bit like you would see a big boyband concert but than a slightly older audience (18-40).
 We purchased our entry tickets online in advance to ensure we would not miss this show, but there are other options to get tickets (until sold out).
 The ticket prices I saw for Calvin Harris:

 - Online EUR 60